Zyte API error handling#

 By default, scrapy-zyte-api and python-zyte-api automatically retry temporary download errors up to 3 times before giving up.

-Zyte API sends an HTTP 520 response when a temporary error prevents downloading the requested URL.
+Zyte API sends an HTTP 520 response when a temporary error, usually a ban that could not be avoided in a timely fashion, prevents downloading the requested URL.

 {"status": 520, "type": "/download/temporary-error"}